konduriakhil/Frontend_Development/ReactJS/Day15/images/day15.md

 ---

 Let me know if you need further clarification or additional notes!
-# version 1
+# version 2
-Here are the final notes, now including the relevant **Chrome-rendered UI screenshots** as per your instructions:
+Here are the final consolidated notes based on the provided `.md` file content, images, and instructions:

 ---